This is a guide covering everything you need to know about exposure in photography.

 Got the sharpness but messed up the shutter speed?
 Try again!

-Found the optimal shutter speed and ISO, but everything is still blurry?
+Found the optimal shutter speed and ISO, but everything is still blurry.
 Try again!

 You need the three settings to be just right.
-You need the correct depth of field, enough sharpness, nothing too much or too less.
+You need the correct depth of field, enough sharpness, and nothing too much or too less.

 To better understand the exposure meaning, it will be wise to understand what shutter speed, aperture, and camera ISO do.

 To support your knowledge, you will also need daily practice.
-Getting up and starting to lay out the foundations.

 What is Photography Exposure Metering?